PaulGilmartin/django-queryhunter/README.md

   - The number queries that line was responsible for invoking was and the total time the queries invoked by that line took to execute.
   - The SQL query itself.
 Note that we only display the _last_ SQL query executed on that line.
+  - Customisable metadata such as the URL and method of the request which caused the queries to be executed.
 - Configurable options for filtering, sorting, printing or logging the results.
 - Lightweight: `queryhunter` uses Django's [database hooks](https://docs.djangoproject.com/en/5.0/topics/db/instrumentation/) and the built-in `linecache` module to provide a simple and efficient way to map SQL queries to the lines of your